stevanlohja/sidechains-tooling/README.md

 <!-- ABOUT THE PROJECT -->
 ## About
-This project contains helpful tools to help Cardano sidechain builders.
+This project contains helpful tools for Cardano sidechain builders.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>